fulviozecchin/challenge-phone-checker/README.EN.md

 The application allows you to validate phone numbers in South African format (27812738127 correct format).
 It offers the possibility of validating a single number, typed manually, or of massively validating several numbers by uploading a file (supported formats .csv, xls, .xlsx).
+**The correct file format for the massive validation is in the root folder with the name "Massive Check File.xlsx "**.
 In case of *Manual validation*, when clicking the "Validate" button (in the manual section), it will show the result in a new page.
 In case of *Massively validation* when clicking the "Validate" button (in the massive section), it will generate two .xlsx files which contain the result of validation of uploaded file.